SchumacherFM/Anonygento/README.md

 You provide the random data for the module.
 There are several files for the english language already provided.

-@todo if the csv file is empty the a random string is generated.
+@todo if the csv file is empty then a random string is generated.

 Zipcode, City, State and Country aren't anonymized so that shipping and tax calculations still work correctly.